5 Star Rating

 Due to varying climate conditions, termite swarms typically occur at different times throughout the year, as some species prefer a moist environment, while others prefer a warmer environment.
 Swarming is linked to the age and maturity of the termite colony.
 Most subterranean termite colonies do not produce a swarm unless the colony is at least three or four years old.

-No matter what time of year termites are swarming, the SafeSpray team is here to help.
+No matter what time of year termites are swarming, the termite exterminators at SafeSpray are here to help.
 As a locally owned company, we’re proud to provide termite control in the following areas: